 - Always remove your hat when entering someone’s home or at their dinner table.

 - Do not wear your hat- no matter what style- during the national anthem or when an American flag passes by (in a parade, for instance).

 - In Christian churches, it is customary to remove your hat, but some houses of worship allow and require a covered head.
-Make sure that you know the religion’s traditions before entering a house of worship with a hat.
+Make sure you know the religion’s traditions before entering a house of worship with a hat.

-- Women have a lot more leeway where hat-wearing is concerned.
+Women have a lot more leeway where hat-wearing is concerned.
 With the exceptions outlined in the “Not to Wear” section below, you can wear your hat pretty much anywhere you want.